Last updated on January 30th, 2020 at 10:58 pm

 Kitchen fails often end up in the compost bin but sometimes a fail is a win in disguise.
-This Accidentally Awesome Beetroot Butter didn’t begin its journey as a vegan butter, it was a seeded hummus, but the kitchen gods had other ideas.
+This Awesome Beet Butter didn’t begin its journey as a vegan butter, it was a seeded hummus, but the kitchen gods had other ideas.
 With a roasted pumpkin seed base, sweet earthy beetroot and light miso, this butter is wonderfully healthy and a bit delicious.